1st Battalion 22nd Infantry

 William J. Gervasio sailed with the Regiment to England in January 1944.

-He landed on Utah Beach on D-Day, June 6, 1944, and was wounded two days later
+He landed on Utah Beach on D-Day, June 6, 1944, as a Sergeant, and was wounded the next day,

 in the attacks upon the German coastal batteries at Crisbecq.

-was engaged in heavy action in the area around the village of Moyon.
-By the time of his capture he had been promoted to Sergeant.
+when his Company was engaged in heavy action in the area around the village of Moyon.

 He survived over six months in German Stalag prison camps, until liberated by the Russians